Shane Livensparger: Umpiring career

 Livensparger was one of 150 students in the 2009 class of the five week Jim Evans Academy of Professional Umpiring, and one of only 25 to advance to the evaluation course.
 In March 2009, he went on to a Professional Baseball Umpires Corp evaluation course with 50 others, and was one of 25 to pass.

 In 2010, his professional career started with the New York–Penn League.
 In 2011, he was promoted to the South Atlantic League.
 In 2012, he was with the Florida State League.
 In 2013 and 2014, he was with the Southern League.
 In 2015, he was with the International League.
 In 2015 and 2016, he was with the Venezuelan Professional Baseball League (winter league).
 In 2017, he worked the 2017 World Baseball Classic qualifiers.

 On June 10, 2017, he made his MLB debut in a doubleheader between the Oakland Athletics and Tampa Bay Rays.

 In 2023, he was promoted to the major leagues as a full-time umpire, after working 382 Major League games as a call-up umpire.

+On August 17, 2026, during a Major League Baseball game between the Miami Marlins and the Philadelphia Phillies at Citizens Bank Park, first-base umpire Shane Livensparger incorrectly called a fair ball foul in the top of the seventh inning.
+With the bases loaded and two outs while the Marlins trailed, Javier Sanoja hit a line drive down the first-base line that struck the foul line in right-field territory.
+Livensparger, attempting to avoid the ball, ruled it foul; Marlins manager Clayton McCullough challenged the decision, and replay review overturned the call, awarding Sanoja a double and allowing two runs to score.
+Runner Otto López was placed at third base rather than home, prompting McCullough to argue the placement of the runners; he was ejected by third-base umpire Todd Tichenor.
+The Marlins went on to lose the contest 6–5.